ahungry/cl-protobufs/cl-protobufs.rst

                                   options documentation)
                        &body fields)

-Defines a Protobuf "extend", that is, an extension to an existing message (and corresponding Lisp class) that has additional fields that were reserved by ``proto:define-extension``. *type* and *name* are as for ``proto:define-message``.
+Defines a Protobuf ``extend``, that is, an extension to an existing message (and corresponding Lisp class) that has additional fields that were reserved by ``proto:define-extension``. *type* and *name* are as for ``proto:define-message``.
 Note that no new Lisp class is defined;